Stack-Five/discord-bot-boilerplate/README.md

 ## Installing Your Bot
 Run `npx discord-bot` and select the "Install the bot on your Discord Server" option.
 Open the link in your browser, and follow the steps, and your bot will be added to your server!

-## Closing remarks
+## Important Notes

 Your boilerplate server MUST be running in order for your commands to register.
 Your bot will not be able to receive interactions, or send responses if your server is not running.
 Also note, your bot configuration can only run on one server at a time.
-If you are doing active development, and you have deployed your bot, it is recommended that you create a development bot and Discord server for testing out your code, and a production bot and Discord server.
+If you are doing active development and you have deployed your bot somewhere, it is recommended that you create a separate bot application for production and development to avoid collisions.

 ## Deployment

 You can deploy your bot anywhere you'd like.
 For the sake of simplicity, you can easily [deploy to Heroku](https://devcenter.heroku.com/articles/github-integration).
 Just make sure you set up all of your environment variables on your Heroku server when you deploy your bot, and everything else should work as expected.

 ## Enable Discord Developer Mode

 If you need to enable Discord developer mode, follow these steps:

 1) Open up the Discord app
 2) Click on the settings cog in the bottom left corner
 3) Go to Advanced (near the bottom)
 4) Toggle `Developer Mode` on
-5) Repeat step 11 above.

 ## Contributing

-Please create a pull request with any boilerplate-related changes you think might be useful to other developers.
+PRs are welcome.
+A contributing guide will be released soon.

+## In Progress

+- Testing
+- Additional CLI utilities to add more helpers to commands and events such as button builders, modal builders, etc.
+- More examples
+- Typescript boilerplate

 ## Contact